What is quality improvement in health care?

 How can we help?

-Our general practice relationship managers can work with you to develop a Practice Improvement Plan.
+Our general practice quality improvement program officers can work with you to develop a Practice Partnership Plan.
 This identifies specific priorities and objectives that your general practice would like to achieve over 12 months, and how we can tailor our support to suit your needs and support your growth.

 We take a data-driven approach to quality improvement, helping practices improve their data collection and management capabilities, then use that data to highlight further improvement and service opportunities.